Add your modules

 You can track as many Github Actions as you like and the badges will stack on top of each other in your dashboard (this isn't currently as pretty as I'd like it, but we're working on it).
 Remember the values of the name keys in your YAML files as you'll need to add those to the ci.gh_workflow_names option in your new configuration file.
 We currently expect all of your modules to run the same set of Github Actions.

 Coveralls.io measures your test coverage.
-Adding your repos here is a lot like adding them to Travis CI.
 Log in with your Github credentials and turn on the repos that you want to use.
-You also have too add these lines to your .travis.yml file:
+You also have to find a way to feed coverage data to your Coveralls.io account.
+For example, using GitHub Actions, I define a job like this:

 Next time you commit something to one of your repos, you will also get coverage information appearing at Coveralls.io.